joshblack/carbon-addons-watson-beta/README.md

 # carbon-addons-watson-beta

-Beta components for collaboration between Watson, Duo, and Carbon
+Beta components for collaboration between Watson and Carbon